Alfresco/docs-alfresco/insight-engine/1.1/install/options.md

         * `alfresco-insight-engine/solrhome/archive/conf/solrcore.properties`
 8. For running a single instance of Search and Insight Engine (i.e. not sharded), use the following commands:

+    > **Note:** You should run this application as a dedicated user.
+For example, you can create a Solr user.

     ```bash
     cd alfresco-insight-engine
     ./solr/bin/solr start -a "-Djavax.net.ssl.keyStoreType=JCEKS -Djavax.net.ssl.trustStoreType=JCEKS -Dsolr.ssl.checkPeerName=false -Dcreate.alfresco.defaults=alfresco,archive"
     ```

     > **Note:** The `-Dcreate.alfresco.defaults=alfresco,archive` command automatically creates the `alfresco` and `archive` cores.
 Therefore, you should only start Search and Insight Engine with `-Dcreate.alfresco.defaults=alfresco,archive` the first time you run Search and Insight Engine.

-    > **Note:** To ensure that Search and Insight Engine connects using the IPv6 protocol instead of IPv4, add `-Djava.net.preferIPv6Addresses=true` to the startup parameters.
+In addition, to ensure that Search and Insight Engine connects using the IPv6 protocol instead of IPv4, add `-Djava.net.preferIPv6Addresses=true` to the startup parameters.

-    > **Note:** You should run this application as a dedicated user.
-For example, you can create a Solr user.

     The default port used is 8983.